google/dawn/docs/dawn/features/multi_planar_formats.md

 ## `MultiPlanarFormatNV12A` (Experimental!)

-This feature adds support for "NV12", a format for decoded SDR videos with an alpha channel.
+This feature adds support for "NV12A", a format for decoded SDR videos with an alpha channel.
 It is composed of:

- - a full-res `R8Unorm` plane 0 (luminance)
+ - a full res `R8Unorm` plane 0 (luminance).
- - an half res `` plane 1 (chrominance)
+ - a 1/4 res `RG8Unorm` plane 1 (chrominance).
- - an half res `r8unorm` plane 2 (alpha).
+ - a full res `R8Unorm` plane 2 (alpha).

+This format is called `wgpu::TextureFormat::R8BG8A8Triplanar420Unorm`.

+At the moment it is only available on macOS >= 10.15, iOS >= 13.0.

+## `MultiPlanarFormatNV16` (Experimental!)

+This feature adds support for "NV16", a common format for 8-bit decoded 4:2:2 videos.
+It is composed of:

+ - a full res `R8Unorm` plane 0 (luminance).
+ - a 1/2 res `RG8Unorm` plane 1 (chrominance).

+This format is called `wgpu::TextureFormat::R8BG8Biplanar422Unorm`.

+At the moment it is only available on macOS >= 11.0, iOS >= 14.0.

+## `MultiPlanarFormatNV24` (Experimental!)

+This feature adds support for "NV24", a common format for 8-bit decoded 4:2:2 videos.
+It is composed of:

+ - a full res `R8Unorm` plane 0 (luminance).
+ - a full res `RG8Unorm` plane 1 (chrominance).

+This format is called `wgpu::TextureFormat::R8BG8Biplanar444Unorm`.

+At the moment it is only available on macOS >= 11.0, iOS >= 14.0.

+## `MultiPlanarFormatP210` (Experimental!)

+This feature adds support for "P210", a common format for 10-bit decoded 4:2:2 videos.
+It is composed of:

+ - a full res `R16Unorm` plane 0 (luminance) with only the first 10 bits used in the decoding of the videos.
+ - a 1/2 res `RG16Unorm` plane 1 (chrominance) with only the first 10 bits of each channel used in the decoding of the videos.

+This format is called `wgpu::TextureFormat::R10X6BG10X6Biplanar422Unorm`.

+At the moment it is only available on macOS >= 10.13, iOS >= 11.0.

+## `MultiPlanarFormatP410` (Experimental!)

+This feature adds support for "P410", a common format for 10-bit decoded 4:4:4 videos.
+It is composed of:

+ - a full res `R16Unorm` plane 0 (luminance) with only the first 10 bits used in the decoding of the videos.
+ - a full res `RG16Unorm` plane 1 (chrominance) with only the first 10 bits of each channel used in the decoding of the videos.

-This format is called `wgpu::TextureFormat::R8BG8Biplanar420Unorm`.
+This format is called `wgpu::TextureFormat::R10X6BG10X6Biplanar444Unorm`.

-At the moment it is only available on macOS >= 10.15.
+At the moment it is only available on macOS >= 10.13, iOS >= 11.0.

 ## `MultiPlanarFormatExtendedUsages`